Meteorological history of Hurricane Wilma: Formation

-Peak strength
+Rapid intensification and peak strength

 By early on October 17, the outer rainbands, which had previously dominated the structure of the cyclone, dissipated, while deep convection developed near and to the south of the center.
 Computer models predicted steady strengthening as the depression tracked westward before turning to the north.
 Of the intensity models, the Geophysical Fluid Dynamics Laboratory predicted an intensity of 135 mph within 36 hours, with other forecasts being more conservative in their predictions.
 Deep convection continued to develop to the south of the center, and the depression intensified into Tropical Storm Wilma at 0600 UTC on October 17, while located about 200 mi southeast of Grand Cayman.
 Upon becoming a tropical storm, the National Hurricane Center predicted Wilma to track west-northwestward, reaching winds of 105 mph before striking the northeastern portion of the Yucatán Peninsula.

 The storm continued to the southwest while deep convection persisted near the center.
 National Hurricane Center forecaster James Franklin remarked, "Confidence at the later ranges [of the forecast track] was unusually low", due to wide divergences between computer models.
 Late on October 17, a hurricane hunters flight into Wilma recorded winds of 50 mph, but an unusually low pressure of 989 mbar, which would be more typical of a minimal hurricane.
 This was due to unusually low pressures across the region, which resulted in a lesser pressure gradient and thus lighter winds.
 Convection continued to develop near the center and became much more symmetrical.

 Tropical Storm Wilma began to turn to the west-northwest on October 18, during which the storm developed a small, intermittent and ragged eye feature.
 It continued to intensify, and at 1200 UTC on October 18, Wilma attained hurricane status while located about 225 mi south-southeast of Grand Cayman.
-Shortly after reaching hurricane strength, the hurricane began undergoing explosive deepening, after the development of a "pinhole" eye 9 mi in diameter.
+Shortly after reaching hurricane strength, the hurricane began undergoing explosive deepening, after the development of a pinhole eye 9 mi in diameter.
 This small eye was surrounded by a ring of deep convection, with cloud-top temperatures of about -125 °F.